luvcola/DemoKin_DDD/README.md

 ![](README_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

 > Note: we are working in a time invariant framework.
-In that sense it´s
+You can think if
-> like life expectancy definition: expected years of life from a
+> the results as analogous to life expectancy: expected years of life
-> synthetic cohort that experience observed mortality during some year.
+> for a synthetic cohort experiencing observed period mortality rates.

 ### Family size